flipxcrsp/Kojo_Product_Observations/README.md

 ## “We Already Have Systems”

-Ironically, existing systems strengthen Kojo's approach b/c the platform integrates into existing workflows.
+Fantastic, existing systems strengthen Kojo's approach b/c the platform integrates into existing workflows.

 The more fragmented the operational environment becomes, the stronger the argument for centralization.